 It's easy to overlook these issues when looking at a gorgeous home in beautiful weather.
 It's wise, therefore, to visit the resort in all seasons before buying, to get a taste of what the area is like in many different conditions.
 If possible, renting a property in the community and living there awhile before making a purchase is an excellent idea.

 Accessibility can also be an issue with resort areas.
 A secluded mountain home might seem charming, for example, until you are stranded in it for weeks due to spring flooding or winter snow drifts.
 Some areas have no airports nearby and require lengthy drives over poor, slick, or windy roads—which get backed up on Fridays and holiday weekends.
 Resort homes on islands, of course, must be accessed by expensive flights or boat journeys.

-Reaching these areas once a year might not be a big deal -- but owning a home in an inaccessible place is a different story.
+Reaching these areas once a year might not be a big deal, but owning a home in an inaccessible place is a different story.

 If a resort home is used only as a vacation home, an owner might expect to recoup some expenses by renting it out.
 While this can be a great solution, renting can also pose challenges.

 Some developments will not allow its owners to use the property as a rental.
-Renting might also give rise to tax issues (for example, you might have to pay a lodging tax if you rent out your home, or renting the home might jeopardize a future 1041 exchange).
+Renting might also give rise to tax issues (for example, you might have to pay a lodging tax if you rent out your home, or renting the home might jeopardize a future 1031 exchange).

 Owning a home in a resort community definitely has both benefits and drawbacks.
-Before you buy, take the time to look into the area and thoroughly weigh the pros and cons.
+Before buying, take the time to look into the area and thoroughly weigh the pros and cons.
 Enlist the help of real estate professionals in the area to show you around and answer your questions.
 By doing your research before buying, you'll increase the chances that the benefits will outweigh any problems and you can spend your future enjoying resort living.